jdthatcher/resume/README.md

 - Richard Jackson - CEO of Fifo Agency // 818 512 0651
 - Michael Smallbone - Attorney // 615 260 2413
 ## Objectives
-> To work for and with like minded professionals that will develop solutions that make this world a little better.
-To create, connect and contribute within thriving workplace communities.
+> To work for and with like-minded professionals who will develop solutions that make this world a little better.
+To create, connect, and contribute within thriving workplace communities.
 > **In short, to do great work for great people.**